Miami Police Scanner Encryption: Hurricane Season Meets Information Blackout

 - December 8, 2021, 6:15 AM: Miami Beach PD officially switches to Harris System

-- Fire services: Issued Harris radios but remained audible initially
+- Fire services were issued Harris radios but remained audible initially

-- Tourist impact: Visitors to one of America's most popular beach destinations lost access to emergency information
+- Visitors to one of America's most popular beach destinations lost access to emergency information

-Miami Beach joined other South Florida communities including Aventura and Coral Gables on the Harris regional system—creating a coordinated information blackout across the tourist corridor.
+Miami Beach joined other fully encrypted South Florida communities like Coral Gables and Hialeah—an expanding information blackout across the tourist corridor, even as the county's own dispatch stays audible.

 Impact on Miami's Diverse Communities